 Addressing anxiety

-Since anxiety and other behavioral conditions can also cause lick granulomas, your veterinarian may discuss options to help your furry friend relax.
-He or she may recommend using medications like fluoxetine and clomipramine for several months.
+Your vet may recommend using medications like fluoxetine or clomipramine to ease your dog’s anxiety.
+Each individual reacts differently to behavioral medications, and some may have to be given for several months in order to determine whether they will be effective.
 During that time, you can work on plans for behavior modification.
 This may include eliminating visual cues that set off your dog’s separation anxiety, mitigating responses to loud sounds like thunder, etc.

 Arthritis management